2018 MVGA News

 FARMERS' MARKET - ANOTHER GREAT SUCCESS!

-Wow, June is almost over!
-Our garden centers still have plenty of great choices of annuals and perennials to choose from.
-Visit any one of the area’s Maumee Valley Growers greenhouses and make your final annual’s selection for this year!
+Seasons are changing and so our our garden centers.
+Check out the MVGA locations that still offer choices of annuals and perennials to choose from.
+Visit any one of the area’s Maumee Valley Growers greenhouses and make your laste summer selection for this year!